Lorgord/JsonReader/README.md

 we will get new values from the updated file.

 4. Scripts must be written in C++ in compliance with SOLID principles

-5. As a result, provide the source and versions for Linux and Windows for testing and a link to repository with the project on github